marcoalopez/marcoalopez.github.io/Resume.md

 ### In review or available as a pre-print

+**Lopez-Sanchez MA**, Tommasi A, Ben Ismail W, Barou F. Dynamic recrystallization by subgrain rotation in olivine revealed by high-spatial resolution electron backscatter diffraction.
+Submitted in 01/2021. _In review_.

+Ben Ismail W, Tommasi A, **Lopez-Sanchez MA**, Barou F, Rutter EH.
+Deformation of upper mantle rocks with contrasting initial fabrics in axial extension.
+Submitted in 01/2021. _In review_.

 Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens.
-Submitted in 11/2020.
-In review.
+Submitted in 11/2020. _In review_.

 Cardenes V, **Lopez-Sanchez MA**, Barou F, Olona J, Llana-Fúnez S. Crystallographic preferred orientation, seismic velocity and anisotropy in roofing slates.
-Submitted in 11/2020.
-In review.
+Submitted in 11/2020. _In review_.

 ### Published or in press (citable) peer-reviewed publications